Capital icon

 grantAccountId The identifier of the grant account used to account for the grant.

-counterparty An object containing the details of the receiving account holder.
+counterparty An object that contains the details of the receiving account holder.

 status The status of the grant.